 In a TED talk, Kim credited smartphones and the Internet — backbone of the new digital economy — with helping fuel development aspirations of shared prosperity around the globe.

-His emphasis on the private sector, also a top priority of the Trump administration, would seem to be at odds with the bank primary mission: in the past year, it lent $64 billion to developing countries and it plans to invest $200 on fighting climate change over five years.
+His emphasis on the private sector, also a top priority of the Trump administration, would seem to be at odds with the bank primary mission: in the past year, it lent US$64 billion to developing countries and it plans to invest US$200 on fighting climate change over five years.

 Kim is leaving to join an undisclosed private infrastructure investment firm.
 During his tenure, the bank responded to the Ebola epidemic and migration crises in Europe, the Middle East and Africa.
 Kim also is rejoining Partners in Health, a U.S.-based international organization he co-founded, which works to improve health care in the least wealthy nations.